Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Documentation generator
 =======================

-The documentation generator provides a nice way to browse through a large codebase.
+The documentation generator provides a nice way to browse through a large codebase, ensuring that code is easy-to-read and searchable.
 The documentation comments, type annotations, and argument names are pulled out for each function, and the code is accessible though an expando.
 The code has hyperlinks for all terms to the place where they are defined, or opens a menu if the term is overloaded.
 Code is prettified to use Unicode or MathML formulas where appropriate.
 There's regex-based search, and special searches for identifiers.
 Also useful is the call graph, in particular showing what functions call a given function.
 This can just be a link.

 As far as targets, only HTML seems particularly important.

+The notion of "well-documented" is hard to define.
+For one person the source code and function names may be sufficient, while for another a tutorial that has no relation to the codebase may be more useful.

 Refactorer / reformatter
 ========================

-The refactoring tool reduces the amount of effort it takes to maintain code.
-It reads a program from a source file, rewrites the code according to specified rules, and writes the program back to the file.
+The refactoring tool makes it easy to analyze source code, enabling tooling such as automatic code formatting and codebase maintenance.
+It reads a program from source file(s), rewrites the code according to specified rules, and writes the program back to the file(s).
 It automates easy, repetitive, tedious changes.
 When the rewrite cannot be done automatically the rule can insert ``TODO: check rule XXX`` comment markers.
 It provides a way to rename or inline functions, eliminate dead code, and transform old idioms to new idioms.

-Theoretically we should provide both forward and backward compatibility for language versions via the refactoring tool, but practically I think only backwards compatibility (v1 -> v2) is relevant.
+The automated migration of code from old to new versions uses the refactoring API.

 With no rules, the refactoring tool functions as a reformatter.
 Python's Black started out as opinionated but eventually grew lots of options - probably the reformatter should be very flexible, but have a preset default that's used for the compiler.